lnkn/blog/src/pages/post-7-recipe-Chocolate_Truffles/index.md

 image: Truffles1.jpeg
 lead: These little bites pack a chocolatey punch.
 ---
-<i>Looking for the perfect homemade gift?
+*Looking for the perfect homemade gift?
 Look no further!
 These Chocolate Truffles make such a great personalized gift.
-Mix’ n match or do all the same flavor! </i>
+Mix’ n match or do all the same flavor! *

 ![](Truffles2.jpeg)